ramirezalfredo/Hygieia/terraform/README.md

 * roles/*
 * templates/*

-For the playbook, I created a single `playbook.yml` file with tags that are called from a local-exec in the terraform configuration file, specifically challenge.tf.
+For the playbook, created a single `playbook.yml` file with tags that are called from a `local-exec` in the terraform configuration file, specifically in `challenge.tf`.

-The Kubernetes is fully automated, with the exception of the key generation for the jenkins-kubernetes-plugin, which is a PKCS12 key with the admin credentials of the cluster.
+The Kubernetes Cluster generation is fully automated, with the exception of the client certificate for the jenkins-kubernetes-plugin, which is a PKCS12 key with the admin credentials of the cluster.

+The Jenkins setup process is not automated, but shows the initial wizard screen, and the Kubernetes Jenkins plugin should be installed and configured manually.

 The idea behind this, is to use the Kubernetes cluster for the builds.
-The pipeline will launch a Pod with the necessary containers in order to build the parts of the project.

-A Jenkinsfile is provided at the root of this repository.
+The pipeline  launches a Pod (buildpod-*) with the necessary containers in order to build the parts of the project.
+A Jenkinsfile (declarative pipeline) is provided at the root of this repository `https://github.com/ramirezalfredo/Hygieia`.